The Art Law Review: Germany

 In addition to usucapion, there can generally be a transfer of property if an item is sold at public auction, even if it was stolen.11

 There are several provisions in the law regarding the burden of proof that make it difficult for a former owner who was dispossessed to reclaim an artwork from the current holder.

-A recent case that went up to the German supreme court, the Federal Court of Justice, concerning a Purrmann painting gave occasion for the Court to issue some general guidelines regarding the burden of proof of the current holder when the current holder is defending a restitution claim by arguing that he or she acquired a work of art by possessing it in good faith for 10 years or more: the Supreme Court emphasised that, despite the rather relaxed rules on burden of proof mentioned above, the current holder at least has to explain how he or she acquired the work.
-If this explanation proves to be wrong, he or she cannot claim that he or she acquired ownership through usucapion.14
+A recent case that went up to the German highest court, the Federal Court of Justice, concerning a Purrmann painting gave occasion for the Court to issue some general guidelines regarding the burden of proof of the current holder when the current holder is defending a restitution claim by arguing that he or she acquired a work of art by possessing it in good faith for 10 years or more.
+The Federal Court of Justice emphasised that, despite the rather relaxed rules on burden of proof mentioned above, the current holder at least has to explain how he or she acquired the work.
+If this explanation proves to be wrong, he or she cannot claim that he or she acquired ownership through usucapion.15

 ii Nazi-looted art and cultural property